Premises Liability Claims

 2. Breach of that legal duty; and

-3. Damages caused by the breach of that legal duty.
+3. Damages caused by the breach of that legal duty

-The specific duty owed by a premises owner or occupier to the claimant in a premises liability case depends on the classification of the claimant at the time the injury occurred.
+The specific duty owed by a premises owner or occupier to the claimant in a premises liability case depends on the classification at the time the injury occurred.
 Visitors are classified as: licensees, invitees, or trespassers.
 If you have been injured on the premises of a third party, you should (1) get help, (2) take photographs of the area where the injury occurred, (3) obtain contact information including phone and email from any witness, (4) seek medical assistance, and (5) document everything.